cloudify-cosmo/cloudify-stage/doc/index.md

 You can find here documentation for all [ReactJS](https://reactjs.org/) components developed by Cloudify team.
 All of those can be used in custom widgets development.

+### Semantic UI React

+All Cloudify built-in widgets were created using [Semantic-UI-React](http://react.semantic-ui.com/) UI development framework.

-Apart from these custom components, the following [Semantic-UI-React](http://react.semantic-ui.com/) components can be used:  Accordion, Breadcrumb, Button, Card, Checkbox, Divider, Grid, Header, Icon, Image, Input, Item, Label, List, Loader, Message, Modal, Radio, Segment, Sidebar, Table.
+The following components from that framework can be used:  Accordion, Breadcrumb, Button, Card, Checkbox, Divider, Grid, Header, Icon, Image, Input, Item, Label, List, Loader, Message, Modal, Radio, Segment, Sidebar, Table.

+They can be accessed using `Stage.Basic` global object.
+For example if you want to use Message component use `Stage.Basic.Message`.

 ### Useful links
 - [Cloudify Console @ GitHub](https://github.com/cloudify-cosmo/cloudify-stage) - official Git repository with Cloudify Console source code